HardTimes2024/HardTimes/HardTimes_en.md

 This message will not prove that hard times are approaching.
 Use your intuition or look for analogies from history.
 The message is made to make it easier to prepare for upcoming events at home.
 Preparation products are provided as examples.

 When everyone understands that Hard Times have come, one of the extremes is either despair or panic.
-As in the Cuban Missile Crisis of 1962, students said: ìWhy should we study if a nuclear war is coming soon?î.
+As in the Cuban Missile Crisis of 1962, students said: ‚ÄúWhy should we study if a nuclear war is coming soon?‚Äù.
 As the news dramatizes everything and store shelves get empty, monitor your emotions, hard times are always temporary.

 We do not know the dates and how long the Hard Times will last.
 Patience and hardening: remember how a small child asks every 5 minutes when we will arrive.
 Or how many of us were whining when the pandemic would end.